vue-styleguidist/vue-docgen-api/README.md

 ## Using JSDoc tags

-You can use the following [JSDoc][] tags when documenting components, props and methods.
+You can use [JSDoc][] tags when documenting components, props and methods.

 ## Example